mmamaev/timeboard/doc/source/doing_calculations.rst

 - if a schedule is explicitly given as method's parameter, then use this schedule;

-- else use the schedule supplied as a parameter of this interval when it has been instantiated;
+- else use the schedule attached to this interval when it has been instantiated;

-- if no such parameter was given to the interval constructor, use the default schedule of the timeboard.
+- if no `schedule` parameter was given to the interval constructor, use the default schedule of the timeboard.

 .. note:: If you don't care about the duty and want to take into account all workshifts in the interval, use ``duty='any'``.